 Image in modal.

-Last week, the National Trust for Historic Preservation announced grant funding dedicated to the protection and restoration of 30 lesser-known, at-risk sites across the United States with enduring ties to Black history through its African American Cultural Heritage Action Fund.
-Of those 30 endangered sites, eight of them will share $3.1 million in historic preservation-dedicated grants provided by the Getty Foundation’s Conserving Black Modernism program.
+Last week, the National Trust for Historic Preservation announced funding dedicated to the protection and restoration of 30 lesser-known, at-risk sites across the United States with enduring ties to Black history through its African American Cultural Heritage Action Fund.
+Of those 30 endangered sites, eight of them will share $3.1 million in historic preservation-dedicated grants supported by the Getty Foundation’s Conserving Black Modernism program.
 The initiative is an offshoot of the foundation’s larger Keeping it Modern grant program, which bestowed 77 grants amounting to a collective $11.8 million between 2014 and 2020 with the aim of safeguarding and sustaining vulnerable works of Modern architecture across the globe.
 The just-announced round of Conserving Black Modernism funding follows an inaugural round in 2022–2023.
 During that cycle, there were also eight awarded sites, all of them works by Black architects and designers, including sites in Watts, California, and Wichita, Kansas.

 Azurest South.